 Context

-Hermes is a JavaScript engine that is optimized for React Native (https://www.internalfb.com/intern/wiki/Hermes/FAQ/).
-It has been powering Fb4a and Wilde since 2018, and was announced publicly in 2019 with opt-in support for React Native apps on Android.
+Hermes is a JavaScript engine optimized for React Native, developed at Meta.
+It is used in the Facebook apps for iOS and Android.
+It was released publicly in 2019 with opt-in support for React Native apps on Android.
 In 2021, opt-in support for iOS was announced, but JavaScriptCore remained as the default runtime for all React Native apps in open source.

 Over the past year, the React Native and Hermes teams have been working together towards making Hermes the default engine.
 This past summer we announced the upcoming release of React Native 0.70 with Hermes as the default engine for React Native.
-Now that RN 0.70 has been released, and with additional improvements shipping soon with RN 0.71, our Hermes / React Native integration projects will be wrapping up.
-I figured this is a good time to write up the projects that we worked on to get to this point.
+Now that React Native 0.70 has been released, and with additional improvements shipping soon with React Native 0.71, the Hermes / React Native integration projects will be wrapping up, and I figured this would be a good time to go over what has been accomplished.
+The following post was written shortly after my tenure at Meta ended.

 What we did in 2022